 Yes, Florida Poly will continue to conduct enhanced cleaning and disinfecting throughout campus, and particularly in high-traffic areas.

 Yes.
 Dining services and the Wellness Center have returned to a pre-COVID-19 style of operations.
-We have also welcomed a new dining manager on campus, and a campus chef.

 Yes.
 All available space in the residence halls has been leased for the 2021-2022 academic year.